-Mammoth donkeys can guard but are a lot more expensive to buy, to feed and maintain.
+Mammoth donkeys are a lot more expensive to buy, to feed and maintain.

 Also Note: I’m talking about non-breeding jennies (female donkeys) or geldings (castrated males) Breeding animals require more time and cost more to feed.
-Jacks are to unpredictable to be guardians.
+Most Jacks are too unpredictable to be guardians.

 *****ALSO NOTE: Keep in mind what predators you are dealing with.
-If you are dealing with mountain lions, wolves, bears, packs of coyotes or packs of domestic dogs a donkey is not a good choice.
+If you are dealing with mountain lions, wolves, bears, packs of coyotes or packs of domestic dogs, a donkey is not a good choice!
 Neither is a llama or a single LGD.
 You need MULTIPLE LGDS, well trained and aggressive, to deal with predators on this level.
-Basically you need your own dog pack and hope they don’t turn on your own livestock and stay in fences.
+Basically, you need your own dog pack to protect against these predators and hope they don’t turn on your own livestock and stay in fences.

 Why do donkeys make good guards?